 - For cases in which the minors are younger than high school age, they should be given an assent form and parents should receive a separate consent form specific to their child’s participation.

-For more information, review the IRB’s minors in research policy:
+- For more information, review the IRB’s minors in research policy: Minors in Research Policy

-Once your study has been approved, your consent document will be stamped, saved as a PDF, and returned to you by email along with your approval letter.
+Once your study has been approved by the IRB, your consent document will be stamped, saved as a PDF, and attached to your study submission page within Cayuse IRB.